 Young children may not have the words or emotional intelligence to verbalize their needs.
-However, they can communicate their needs in other subtle ways.
+However, they can

 When it comes to emotional needs, each one of us has a LOVE language that we speak.
 Dr Gary Chapman identifies this in his book "The 5 Love Languages'.